 With the popularity of Invisalign growing, many adults in Richmond, VA and other cities around the US are wondering “How old is too old for Invisalign?”

-If you’re wondering about the age limit for Invisalign, keep reading.
+If you’re wondering about the age limit for Invisalign and what qualifies you for Invisalign, keep reading.

 - Can anyone get Invisalign?

 - Can you be too old for Invisalign?

 - How old do you have to be for Invisalign?